josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 The compiler treats object literals containing the fields `useClass`, `useValue`, `useFactory`, and `data` specially, converting the expression initializing one of these fields into an exported variable that replaces the expression.
-This process of rewriting these expressions removes all the restrictions on what can be in them because the compiler doesn't need to know the expression's value &mdash;it just needs to be able to generate a reference to the value.
+This process of rewriting these expressions removes all the restrictions on what can be in them because the compiler does not need to know the value of the expression &mdash;it just needs to be able to generate a reference to the value.

 You might write something like: